 Maintaining the Transaction Summary Log

 It is no longer mandatory to process a summary log.
 Cardholder and Supervisor can approve and sign directly on the US Bank statement that is received by the cardholder.
+Remember to note a business purpose for each transaction on the statement or attach a separate paper documenting each business purpose.
 If you choose to process a summary log, use the newest version of the Procurement Card Transaction Summary Log form located on the Purchasing website.

 ·Retain all receipts, credit slips and invoices from each purchase.